nsk-mironov/kotlin-jetpack/README.md

 }
 ```

+These methods can be used with `Context`, `Fragment`,support library `Fragment`, `View`, and `ViewHolder` subclasses.
 The example above uses a default `SharedPreferences` instance.
 You can always provide a custom one by implementing `PreferencesAware` interface:
 ```kotlin
 public class PreferencesFragment : Fragment() {
   val preferences = PreferencesAware {